nemski/nemski.github.com/_posts/2016-11-07-thou-shalt-not-run-a-database-inside-a-container.markdown

 If you find yourself wanting to learn more I highly recommend Pintrest's blog on [how they sharded their MySQL Cluster](https://engineering.pinterest.com/blog/sharding-pinterest-how-we-scaled-our-mysql-fleet).
 They use Zookeeper, similar to etcd, to keep the configuration of which data lives in which MySQL database.
 This provides a highly available, consistent store.
 But they still recommend you "only read/write to the master...
 It simplifies everything and avoids lagged replication bugs."

 I've yet to see a blog post about somebody containerising their MySQL server and how it went really well.

+## EDIT: Some solutions to the problems I have presented here

+Some people have pointed out a couple of solutions to the problem presented here.
+One is the Kubernetes [PetSet](http://kubernetes.io/docs/user-guide/petset/) concept.
+While still in Alpha (so obviuosly not fit for Production), this looks to be solving the exact problem of ensuring one and only one master exists at any one time.

+Uber also [blogged about their dockerizing of MySQL](https://eng.uber.com/dockerizing-mysql/) which is a very similar solution to the Kubernetes approach.
+They are defining the cluster topology up front, which guarentees a single master.
+They don't talk about how they generate the master, but since that obviously comes from another source it's likely highly consistent.

+So today we still can't run Docker inside a container cluster, but there are some good solutions on the roadmap.